accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/fonctionnalites-principales-d-un-media-temporel.md

 ---
-title: Main functionalities (of a time-based media)
+title: Main features (of a time-based media)

 ---

-The main features are the basic functionalities of a media player: play, pause, stop, sound control.
+The main functions are the basic functions of a media player: play, pause, stop, sound control.